-An estimation can be done top-down or bottom-up.
+Work can be estimated top-down or bottom-up.

-The top-down estimation uses data of previous projects.
+A top-down estimation uses data of previous projects.
 Looking at this previous data, an estimate is given for the whole project.

 The risk with top-down estimations is that it can be difficult to find relevant historic data, and that subtle but important work in the new project is forgotten to be included in the estimation.
 You probably know projects yourself that surpassed their initial budget by more than 100% because the scope or complexity was underestimated.

 What can we do about this?